9167

 Sales Growth

-Applied Materials's revenue growth over the last three years has been mediocre, averaging 14.4% annually.
-This quarter, its revenue declined from $6.74 billion in the same quarter last year to $6.71 billion.
+Applied Materials's revenue growth over the last three years has been unremarkable, averaging 11% annually.
+As you can see below, this was a weaker quarter for the company, with revenue growing from $6.63 billion in the same quarter last year to $6.65 billion.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Applied Materials Total Revenue